City Guides Provence-Alpes-Côte d'Azur

 This article may contain compensated links.
 Please read disclaimer for more info.

-Visit Menton, Southern France
+Visit Menton, France

 Not everyone has heard of Menton, the sunniest city in France.
 Located in the region of Provence-Alpes-Côte d’Azur, close to the Italian border and by the sea, it’s one of the best places to visit in the French Riviera.

+Menton, France, is one of the most popular day trips from Nice, but the city of lemons deserves more than a couple of hours on the way to somewhere else.
 When you visit Menton, you’ll find that this city has the best of everything: fantastic food, beautiful beaches against the pure blue Mediterranean Sea, and a warm climate year-round.
-And best of all, it’s quieter than some other towns in the region, as tourists tend to flock to Nice or Cannes.
+And best of all, Menton is quieter than some other towns in the region, as tourists tend to flock to Nice or Cannes.

 So, if you want to enjoy the French Riviera without the crowds, then here’s a list of the best things to do in Menton, France.